Call Us Now

 Why Altitude Roofing Documentation Carries Weight With Adjusters

-Edwin Nichols holds an all-lines insurance adjuster license earned in 2006 in addition to his GAF Master Elite roofing certification.
+Mr Nichols holds an all-lines insurance adjuster license earned in 2006 in addition to his GAF Master Elite roofing certification.
 He has studied and follows HAAG engineering hail and windstorm inspection methods and protocols.
 Most roofers produce basic damage reports.

-Edwin produces documentation that speaks the adjuster’s language because he has sat on both sides of the table.
+Mr Nichols produces documentation that speaks the adjuster’s language because he has sat on both sides of the table.
 That is why the reports Altitude submits hold up under scrutiny and why claims that other contractors document inadequately get approved when we step in.

 Had a storm damage claim denied or not sure if your damage qualifies?
 Start with a free inspection.